Emmochka/ERLatin102/translation1.md

 C. Translation
 Please translate the passgae into idiomatic English.
-Hercules had come in hospitality to King Dexamenus and taken the virginity of his daughter Deianira, wanting to take her as a wife.
+Hercules had come in hospitality to King Dexamenus and taken the virginity of his daughter Deianira, wanting to take her as a wife. ❌ *Where is the idea of the **independent** clause in Latin?
+Generally best to make that an indepedent clause in English, too.*

 When Hercules was away, the centaur Eurytion attacked Deianira the wife.
 Since her father feared the centaur, he promised he would give him her.
 At a certain time, the centaur came with his brothers to the wedding.
 Hercules went among them and killed the centaur, and he took Deianira away.